McGillX/edx_data_research/reporting_scripts/README.md

 ### Running a script
 The description of a script and its usage is document at the top of each script.
 If you are having difficulty running a script or not able to run a script, please do not hesitate to contact us for help.

+## Contact
+===
+You can contact the following people for any help in running the scripts, setting up or just an explanation about a specific script:

+* Usman Ehtesham Gul - uehtesham90@gmail.com
+* Alexander Steeves-Fuentes - alexander.steeves-fuentes@mcgill.ca

+## Contribute
+===

+If you want to add any new scripts, or improve existing scripts, or you found an error in the script feel free to send a pull request or raise an issue